-(a) For a description of the assumptions and adjustments used in preparing the Partnership's pro forma financial and operating data, see Unaudited Pro Forma Consolidated Financial Statements included elsewhere in this Prospectus.
+(a) For a description of the assumptions and adjustments used in preparing the Partnership's pro forma financial and operating data, see Unaudited Pro

-- (c) Net income per Unit is computed by dividing the limited partners' interest in net income by the limited partners' weighted average number of Units outstanding. - (d) Heritage is in default on all indebtedness to Prudential as a result of its failure to pay certain scheduled principal payments.
+- Forma Consolidated Financial Statements included elsewhere in this Prospectus. - (b) Gross profit is computed by reducing total revenues by the direct cost of the products sold. - (c) Net income per Unit is computed by dividing the limited partners' interest in net income by the limited partners' weighted average number of Units outstanding. - (d) Heritage is in default on all indebtedness to Prudential as a result of its failure to pay certain scheduled principal payments.
 As a result, all amounts due are classified as current liabilities.
 All such indebtedness will be repaid at the closing of this offering.
 See "The Transactions -- Debt Refinancing." - (e) EBITDA is defined as operating income plus depreciation and amortization (including the EBITDA of investees).
 EBITDA should not be considered as an alternative to net income (as an indicator of operating performance) or as an alternative to cash flow (as a measure of liquidity or ability to service debt obligations), but provides additional information for evaluating the Partnership's ability to make the Minimum Quarterly Distribution. - (f) The Partnership's capital expenditures fall generally into three categories: (i) maintenance capital expenditures, which include expenditures for repairs that extend the life of the assets and replacement of property, plant and equipment, (ii) growth capital expenditures, which include expenditures for purchase of new propane tanks and other equipment to facilitate expansion of the Partnership's retail customer base and (iii) acquisition capital expenditures, which include expenditures related to the acquisition of retail propane operations and the portion of the purchase price allocated to intangibles associated with such acquired businesses.